Films of Latin America

 Contemporary Latin American Cinema

-The modern Brazilian film industry has become more profitable inside the country, and some of its productions have received prizes and recognition in Europe and the United States.
-Movies like Central Station (1998), City of God (2002) and Elite Squad (2007) have fans around the world, and its directors Walter Salles, Fernando Meirelles and José Padilha, have taken part in American films and European films.
+The modern Brazilian Film Industry has become more profitable inside the country, and some of its productions have received prizes and recognition in Europe and the United States.
+Movies like Central Station (1998), City of God (2002) and Elite Squad (2007) have fans around the world, and its directors Walter Salles, Fernando Meirelles and José Padilha, have taken part in films around the world.

 One of the most notable differences between the New Cinema in Latin America and other “new cinema” movements around the world was the particular relation between avant-garde films and industry the former movement affirmed.
-While in European cinema, the avant-garde cinema involved the radical negation of any type of industry in defense of independent cinema, in Brazil, and most generally in Latin America, the avant-garde was only possible with a transformation rather than a negation of the industry.
-According to the New Latin American filmmakers the core of the new film industry was the collective character of the films that implied the breakdown of the traditional division between the independent filmmaker behind the camera and the masses in front of it.
+While in European cinema, the avant-garde cinema involved the radical negation of any type of industry in defence of Independent Cinema, in Brazil, and most generally in Latin America, the avant-garde was only possible with a transformation rather than a negation of the industry.
+According to the New Latin American Filmmakers the core of the New Latin American Film Industry was the collective character of the films that implied the breakdown of the traditional division between the Independent Filmmaker behind the camera and the masses in front of it.

 Filmmakers like Fernando Solanas, Fernando Birry, and Patricio Guzmán continue making movies, it is quite difficult to access them if one does not live in the country where they were produced.
 If the New Latin American Cinema “failed” as a cultural project, it was even more unsuccessful as a social plan.